ki-lang/ki/misc/notes.md

 # TODO

-- prop access | deref on value instantly
+- prop access | deref on value instantly when on value is func call or class init
 - When using variables in recurrent pieces of code, decl->uses += 2; instead of += 1;

 - type check internal funcs : __ref __deref ...